1962 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 The Reverse of the 1962 Penny

-The back of the 1962 penny carries the image of the Lincoln Memorial in Washington DC.
-This had been first used in 1959.
-The change from the previous image of two ears of wheat had been made to mark the 150th anniversary of Lincoln’s birth.
+The back of the 1962 penny carries the image of the Lincoln Memorial in Washington, D.C.
+This reverse design was first used in 1959, replacing the earlier “wheat stalk” design to mark the 150th anniversary of Lincoln’s birth.

 Other Features of the 1962 Penny